Irv Lee - Higherplane Aviation Training ltd

 an I/R(R) (instrument rating restricted) for EASA licences, and this is exactly the same as an IMC rating, except it

-is allowed to be placed in an EASA licence.
-If you have,
+is allowed to be placed in an EASA licence and used in G-reg EASA aircraft in the UK.

 - How do I keep my LAPL(A) valid?